cap-js/docs/java/operating-applications/observability.md

 :::

 :::tip
-You can also add observability with OpenTelemetry by running the command `cds add cloud-logging --with-telemetry` in your project directory.
+You can conveniently enhance your application with Open Telemetry observability by running the command `cds add cloud-logging --with-telemetry` in your project directory.
 :::

 Configure your application to enable the Open Telemetry Java Agent by adding or adapting the `JBP_CONFIG_JAVA_OPTS` parameter in your deployment descriptor: